brandodo/capstone-client/README.md

 ## 1.2 Problem

 **aimBeats** gives the casual music listener an easy to learn and personalized music listening and gaming experience, which puts their dexterity to the test.
-The game was inspired by both Osu! - a popular online rhythm clicking game - along with Aim Labs - a online game/workshop that assist FPS (first person shooter) gamers improve their aim. **aimBeats** is a mix of the two in that users will be able to search and select songs they enjoy listening to and test their hand-eye coordination in clicking the circles that randomly appear to the beat of the music.
+The game was inspired by both Osu! - a popular online rhythm clicking game, and with Aim Labs - an online game/workshop that assist FPS (first person shooter) gamers improve their aim. **aimBeats** is a mix of the two in that users will be able to search and select songs they enjoy listening to and test their hand-eye coordination in clicking the circles that randomly appear to the beat of the music.

 ## 1.3 User Profile